 In a 2009 speech, Sir Jim Rose confirmed what leading UK and International reading experts had said all along, that Reading Recovery (RR) is 'a multi-cueing, non-systematic approach' (Rose.
 Presentation to Speld).
-Despite RR being way out of line with the 2006 Rose report recommendations and despite their earlier promises (see above), inexplicably, the then DCSF continued to encourage and fund schools to use RR as a Wave 3 intervention for Y1 children, AND recommended that they 'layer' RR with a range of other whole language interventions, all found under the Every Child a Reader (ECaR) mantle.
-In this way the then DCSF continued to endorse whole language and effectively ensured that the multi-cueing strategies became institutionalised in many schools.
+Despite RR being way out of line with the 2006 Rose report recommendations and despite their earlier promises (see above), inexplicably, the then DCSF continued to encourage and fund schools to use RR as a Wave 3 intervention for Y1 children, AND recommended that they 'layer' RR with a range of other mixed method interventions, all found under the Every Child a Reader (ECaR) mantle.
+In this way the then DCSF continued to endorse mixed methods and effectively ensured that the multi-cueing strategies became institutionalised in many schools.

 ''Our results also showed that whilst almost half of the ex-Reading Recovery students we studied, fell within the average band, 45% were classified as well below average''

 ''RR pupils may neither close the gap with their peers nor develop more advanced reading skills than other poor readers''

 Small Bangs for Big Bucks: The long term efficacy of Reading Recovery

 ''My eight and nine-year-old learners, and many others like them, send a clear message to parents of struggling learners: Reading Recovery may not be the intervention your child needs''